Criminology: Control

 Another approach is made by the social bond or social control theory.
-Instead of looking for factors that make people become criminal, these theories try to explain why people do not become criminal.
+Instead of looking for factors that make people become criminals, these theories try to explain why people do not become criminals.
 Travis Hirschi identified four main characteristics: "attachment to others", "belief in moral validity of rules", "commitment to achievement", and "involvement in conventional activities".
-The more a person features those characteristics, the less likely he or she is to become deviant (or criminal).
+The more a person features those characteristics, the less likely they are to become deviant (or criminal).
 On the other hand, if these factors are not present, a person is more likely to become a criminal.
-Hirschi expanded on this theory with the idea that a person with low self-control is more likely to become criminal.
-As opposed to most criminology theories, these do not look at why people commit crime but rather why they do not commit crime.
+Hirschi expanded on this theory by proposing that a person with low self-control is more likely to become a criminal.
+Unlike most criminology theories, these do not look at why people commit crimes but rather at why they do not.

 A simple example: Someone wants a big yacht but does not have the means to buy one.
-If the person cannot exert self-control, he or she might try to get the yacht (or the means for it) in an illegal way, whereas someone with high self-control will (more likely) either wait, deny themselves of what want or seek an intelligent intermediate solution, such as joining a yacht club to use a yacht by group consolidation of resources without violating social norms.
+If the person cannot exercise self-control, they might try to obtain the yacht (or the means to do so) illegally.
+In contrast, someone with high self-control will (more likely) wait, deny themselves what they want, or seek an intelligent intermediate solution, such as joining a yacht club to use a yacht through the group's consolidated resources without violating social norms.

 Social bonds, through peers, parents, and others can have a countering effect on one's low self-control.
 For families of low socio-economic status, a factor that distinguishes families with delinquent children, from those who are not delinquent, is the control exerted by parents or chaperonage.
-In addition, theorists such as David Matza and Gresham Sykes argued that criminals are able to temporarily neutralize internal moral and social-behavioral constraints through techniques of neutralization.
+In addition, theorists such as David Matza and Gresham Sykes argued that criminals can temporarily neutralize internal moral and social-behavioral constraints through techniques of neutralization.

 Psychoanalytic

-Psychoanalysis is a psychological theory (and therapy) which regards the unconscious mind, repressed memories and trauma, as the key drivers of behavior, especially deviant behavior.
-Sigmund Freud talks about how the unconscious desire for pain relates to psychoanalysis in his essay, Beyond the Pleasure Principle.
+Psychoanalysis is a psychological theory (and therapy) which regards the unconscious mind, repressed memories, and trauma, as the key drivers of behavior, especially deviant behavior.
+Sigmund Freud discussed how the unconscious desire for pain relates to psychoanalysis in his essay, Beyond the Pleasure Principle.
 Freud suggested that unconscious impulses such as 'repetition compulsion' and a 'death drive' can dominate a person's creativity, leading to self-destructive behavior.
-Phillida Rosnick, in the article Mental Pain and Social Trauma, posits a difference in the thoughts of individuals suffering traumatic unconscious pain which corresponds to them having thoughts and feelings which are not reflections of their true selves.
+Phillida Rosnick, in the article Mental Pain and Social Trauma, posits a difference in the thoughts of individuals suffering traumatic unconscious pain, which corresponds to them having thoughts and feelings that are not reflections of their true selves.
 There is enough correlation between this altered state of mind and criminality to suggest causation.
 Sander Gilman, in the article Freud and the Making of Psychoanalysis, looks for evidence in the physical mechanisms of the human brain and the nervous system and suggests there is a direct link between an unconscious desire for pain or punishment and the impulse to commit crime or deviant acts.